Karakalpakstan: Leadership

-The head of the republic is the Chairman of the Parliament (known as the "President of the Republic" from 1991 to 1992).
-The head of the government is the Chairman of the Council of Ministers, who heads the Karakalpak Council of Ministers.
+The head of the republic is the Chairman of the Supreme Council of Karakalpakstan or parliament (known as the "President of the Republic" from 1991 to 1992).
+The head of the government is the Chairman of the Council of Ministers of Karakalpakstan.

 One of the deputy chairmen of the Senate of the Oliy Majlis is a representative of Karakalpakstan as per the constitution.

 Demographics

+On 1 July 2023, the population of Karakalpakstan was 1,986,900 people.
+It increased of 1.2% compared to the corresponding period of 2022.
+The number of men (997,800) slightly exceeded the number of women (989,100).
+There were slightly more people living in rural areas (1,015,500) than in urban areas (971,400).

-The population is estimated 1,948,488 (2022), with 51% living in rural areas.
-In 2007 it was estimated that about 400,000 of the population are of the Karakalpak ethnic group, 400,000 are Uzbeks and 300,000 are Kazakhs.
-The Karakalpak language is closer to Kazakh than to Uzbek.
+In 2007, it was estimated that about 400,000 of the population are of the Karakalpak ethnic group, 400,000 are Uzbeks and 300,000 are Kazakhs.
+Though 95% of Karakalpaks reside in Uzbekistan, mostly in Karakalpakstan, the Karakalpak language is closer to Kazakh than to Uzbek.
 The language was written in a modified Cyrillic in Soviet times and has been written in the Latin alphabet since 1996.

 Other than the capital Nukus, major cities include Xojeli, Taqiyatas, Shimbay, Qońirat (Kungrad) and Moynaq.

 The crude birth rate is 2.2%: approximately 39,400 children were born in 2017.
 Nearly 8,400 people died in the same period.
 The crude death rate is 0.47%.
 The natural growth rate is 31,000, or 1.72%.

 The median age was 27.7 years old in 2017, which is younger than the rest of Uzbekistan (median age of 28.5 countrywide).
 Men are 27.1 years old, while women are 28.2 years old.

 Dynamics of the number and ethnic composition of the population of Karakalpakstan according to the All-Union censuses of 1926–1989:

 Economy

 The economy of the region used to be heavily dependent on fisheries in the Aral Sea.
-It is now supported by cotton, rice and melons.
-Karakalpakstan is well known for its fruits, such as plums, pears, grapes, and apricots, in addition to all kinds of melons.
-Hydroelectric power from a large Soviet-built station on the Amu Darya is also important.

-The Amu Darya delta was once heavily populated and supported extensive irrigation based agriculture for thousands of years.
+It is now supported by cotton, rice, and fruits, such as plums, pears, grapes, and apricots, in addition to all kinds of melons.
+Hydroelectric power comes from a large Soviet-built station on the Amu Darya, which was once heavily populated and supported extensive irrigation based agriculture for thousands of years.
 Under the Khorezm, the area attained considerable power and prosperity.

-However, the gradual climate change over the centuries, accelerated by human induced evaporation of the Aral Sea in the late 20th century has created a desolate scene in the region.
+However, climate change over the centuries, accelerated by human induced evaporation of the Aral Sea in the late 20th century has created a desolate scene in the region.
 The ancient oases of rivers, lakes, reed marshes, forests and farms are drying up and being poisoned by wind-borne salt and by fertilizer and pesticide residues from the dried bed of the Aral Sea.
 Summer temperatures have risen by 10 C-change and winter temperatures have decreased by 10 C-change.
-The rate of anemia, respiratory diseases and other health problems has risen dramatically.
+The rates of incidence of anemia, respiratory diseases and other health problems has risen dramatically.